 Students who change courses need to be exposed to all the course content for that course and brought up to date with learnings they missed.
 Work already completed may be able to be re-assessed by mapping the content across the courses and assessing the completed work against the standards in the new course (particularly if the courses are in the same learning area but are different levels).

-Schools cannot make course movement changes (move students into a new/another TASC Course) after set dates in the second-half of the school year.
+Schools cannot make course movement changes (move students into a new/another TASC course or withdraw students from a course) after set dates in the second-half of the school year.
 After the course movement closing dates, any subsequent change of enrolment into a TASC course requires TASC approval and evidence of the management of the course change.
 This recognises the significant obstacles to having a successful change into a course so late in the school year.

-Students can be simply withdrawn from a course (and not moved to another course) at any time before the verification of internal results.
-Schools must make a withdrawal request immediately in TRACS to ensure a student is withdrawn and results are not issued for that course.
-Prompt withdrawals help in planning for exams and other external assessments, including preparing the exam timetable and scheduling of exams to avoid exam clashes, printing of exam papers and appointing the correct number of exam supervisors and markers, as well as being able to provide accurate results statements to students at the end of the year.
+Schools maintaining accurate information on what courses students are studying and making course movements promptly helps in preparing for exams and other external assessments, including developing the exam timetable and scheduling of exams to avoid exam clashes, printing of exam papers and appointing the correct number of exam supervisors and markers, as well as being able to provide all students with accurate results statements at the end of the year.

 TLOs and teachers should ensure that their students understand the impact course changes could have on what certificates a student may be eligible to receive at the end of their studies.
 The Course planner on TASC’s website can help students check if they are on track for the TCE standards and credit points needed for their future pathway.
 Course changes can also impact on eligibility for an ATAR, see University entrance for ATAR eligibility information.